terraform-ibm-modules/documentation/docs/badge-status.md

   <li>
     <dl>
       <dt><img src="https://img.shields.io/badge/Status-Stable%20(With%20quality%20checks)-green?style=plastic" alt="Stable (With quality checks)"></dt>
       <dd>The module is reviewed and approved by the project maintainers.
 Quality checks are run against the code.
-The module is not yet supported by IBM</dd>
+The module is supported by the IBM Cloud Terraform modules community.</dd>
       <dd></dd>
     </dl>
   </li>